Steamcord/steamcord-docs/README.md

 Install and configure the appropriate [Steamcord mod](#games-currently-supported) for your game.
 Rewards are provisioned differently on a per-game basic.

-The Rust extension can be found [here](https://github.com/Steamcord/Oxide.Ext.Steamcord).
+One organization can be used for multiple game servers (eg. a Garry's Mod and Rust server owned by the same community).

 ### That's it! 🎉

-Once setup, players can visit your community's Steamcord page at the link found in the dashboard, which uses your organization's `Slug`.
+Once setup, players can visit your organization's Steamcord page at the link found in the dashboard, which uses your organization's `Slug`.

 #### Example

 `https://steamcord.link/CycloneRust`

-Once your players start connecting accounts, they will receive rewards!
+Once players sign into their accounts, they should appear in the [players section](https://steamcord.io/dashboard/players) of the dashboard.
+See the [documentation for your game](#games-currently-supported) to see how rewards are provisioned in-game.

 ## Need help?